astrogirlnim/lapack_ai/MODERNIZATION/implementation/alphatensor_implementation_plan.md

   NOTA, NOTB        !
 Transpose flags
   NROWA, NROWB      !
 Row dimensions
   ```
+  - **COMPLETED**: Complete variable analysis in `phase1_3_variable_function_mapping.md`

-- [ ] **Verify No Duplicate Files Will Be Created**
+- [x] **Verify No Duplicate Files Will Be Created**
-  - Check: `SRC/VARIANTS/alphatensor/` does not exist
+  - Check: `SRC/VARIANTS/alphatensor/` does not exist ✅ VERIFIED
-  - Check: `CBLAS/src/cblas_dgemm_alpha.c` does not exist
+  - Check: `CBLAS/src/cblas_dgemm_alpha.c` does not exist ✅ VERIFIED
-  - Confirm integration with existing infrastructure only
+  - Confirm integration with existing infrastructure only ✅ CONFIRMED

+**📄 Files Created:**
+- `MODERNIZATION/implementation/phase1_3_variable_function_mapping.md` (comprehensive variable mapping)

+**📋 Summary:**
+Complete variable and function mapping for AlphaTensor implementation.
+Documented all 15 DGEMM parameters and 10 internal variables with comprehensive analysis.
+Designed AlphaTensor function signatures with 12 extension variables for algorithm, logging, and performance monitoring.
+Created complete CBLAS interface mapping with C-to-Fortran parameter translation.
+Verified no file duplicates will be created and confirmed all integration points ready.
+Established testing framework variables and performance monitoring strategy.
+Ready for Phase 2 implementation.

 ---